Benefits Connect Login

-Employers who offer the high deductible health plan (HDHP) medical option may also offer a health savings account (HSA) to employees.
-These tax-advantaged accounts can be used to pay for qualified healthcare expenses, including the annual HDHP deductible and coinsurance.
+Employers who offer a high deductible health plan (HDHP) medical option may also offer a health savings account (HSA) to employees.
+Health savings accounts are tax-advantaged accounts that can be used by employees enrolled in an HDHP to pay for qualified healthcare expenses, including their annual deductible and coinsurance.

 Health savings accounts are also a convenient way for employees to save for future healthcare expenses.
 Unused funds roll over from year to year, and the account is fully portable, so it can be used after employment ends and into retirement.

-The Board urges employers that select the HDHP to offer an HSA as a way to help employees pay for the plan’s higher deductibles and save for future healthcare expenses.
+The Board urges employers that select an HDHP option to offer an HSA as a way to help employees pay for the higher deductibles that apply with these options and save for future healthcare expenses.

-Employees generally make contributions to their health savings account through pretax payroll deductions.
+Employees generally make contributions to their health savings account through pretax payroll deductions, up to limits set annually by the IRS.
 These contributions are exempt from federal income and FICA (Social Security and Medicare) taxes.
 For ministers of the Word and Sacrament, these contributions are also exempt from SECA taxes.

 Employers also may make HSA contributions on the employee’s behalf.
 These contributions are not taxable to the employee.
 Both employee and employer contributions count toward the annual IRS limit.